tc39/notes/es8/2017-09/sept-27.md

 DH: Try/catch?

-DD: That’s an early error.
+DD: That's an early error.

 DH: Eval is not?